giellalt/lang-sma/docs/index.md

 # South Sámi morphological analyser

 Here's a list of links to the page for each file of source code.
-All pages are concatenated and can be found [here](sma.md).
+All pages are concatenated and can be found as [sma.html].

 * [root-morphology.md](root-morphology.md)
 * [phonology-morphology.md](phonology-morphology.md)